eyldlv/clozy/README.md

 * Remove every n-th word, for instance every 10th word in the text.
 * Remove all adjective suffixes.
 * Remove all words belonging to a certain part-of-speech.

+There are no special requirements for the files (i.e. one sentence or paragraph per line; hard-wraps are okay).
+The original line breaks will be retained in the output.

 ### Examples
 A program call might look like this: